Table of Contents

 Extrinsic Signaling Pathway of Apoptosis

-The extrinsic signalling pathway is also called receptor-mediated apoptosis as ligands bind to death receptors in this process.
+The extrinsic signaling pathway is also called receptor-mediated apoptosis as ligands bind to death receptors in this process.
 These death receptors belong to the tumor necrosis factor receptor (TNFR) superfamily.

 There are many substrates of effector caspases which are proteins that are vital for cell survival: proteins of the cytoskeleton and the nuclear membrane, endonuclease inhibitors, protein kinases, transcription factors, and complexes created from hnRNA and proteins (hnRNPs).